UBICenter/child-allowance/jb/research.md

 Against these three measures, there is clear evidence from the Ghana LEAP, Kenya HSNP, Malawi SCTP and Zambia CGP that cash transfers are effective tools in reducing the incidence, intensity and severity of poverty.
 The Uganda SAGE found similar, though less statistically significant impacts by defining a poverty line with respect to consumption expenditure.
-That said, the Lesotho CGP and Zimbabwe HSCT evaluations found no significant effects on any measure of poverty, though the studies' authors note thatthis may relate to the irregularity of payments through the Lesotho CGP and a large reduction in net gifts and remittances in the Zimbabwe HSCT.
+That said, the Lesotho CGP and Zimbabwe HSCT evaluations found no significant effects on any measure of poverty, though the studies' authors note that this may relate to the irregularity of payments through the Lesotho CGP and a large reduction in net gifts and remittances in the Zimbabwe HSCT.

 The findings of these studies are summarized in Table 2, which shows the percentage point (pp) reduction in measures of poverty driven by each of the programs alongside the baseline treatment mean.
 In its totality, the evidence indicates that cash transfers do reduce household poverty.